What Is FRACAS? Answering Key Questions about Using FRACAS for Reliability Improvement

 This is an example of a custom FRACAS workflow process.
 Some organizations adopt accepted process methodologies that are commonly used in their industry, or across a range of industries.
 Some examples include:

 - 8D: an eight-step process for process improvement often used by quality professionals, is commonly used in the automotive sector, but also widely accepted across a range of industries including aerospace, medical, healthcare, and manufacturing.
-The steps of the 8D process are:
+The steps of the 8D process are (note that sometimes a step D0: Plan is also included):

 - D1: Establish the team